Gangadhar2821/TestNG-Hybrid-DataDriven-Framework/README.md

 Step 1: Clone the Repository
 https://github.com/Gangadhar2821/TestNG-Hybrid-DataDriven-Framework.git

-Step 2: Navigate to the project directory and install dependencies mvn clean install
+Step 2: Navigate to the project directory and install dependencies and run -"mvn clean install" command

-Step 3: Run the project using the batch file run_tests.bat (click on the batch file)
+Step 3: Run the project using the batch file
+-"run_tests.bat" (click on the batch file)

 ---